Analysis of Boundary Conditions for Crystal Defect Atomistic Simulations: Proofs: Regularity

-The main obstacle to extending the proofs for the point defect case (Lemma \ref{th:reg1} and Lemma \ref{th:reg2}) are the ``incompatible finite difference stencils'' $D' v(\ell)$, which are related to incompatible gradients in continuum plastiticy theory.
-Interestingly, we can overcome this obstacle without conerning ourselves too much with their structure, but using a relatively simple boot-strapping argument.
-We begin by proving a first sub-optimal estimate.
+An obstacle we encounter trying to extend the regularity proofs in the point defect case (Lemma \ref{th:reg1} and Lemma \ref{th:reg2}) are the ``incompatible finite difference stencils'' $\Del u(\ell)$, which occur in \eqref{eq:reg:disl:Htilde}.
+Interestingly, we can bypass this obstacle without concerning ourselves too much with their structure, but instead using a relatively simple boot-strapping argument starting from the following sub-optimal estimate.

-\begin{lemma}[Suboptimal estimate for $Du$] Under the conditions of Theorem \ref{th:regularity}, \pDis, there exists $R_1 > 0$ such that
+\begin{lemma}[Suboptimal estimate for $\Del u$] Under the conditions of Theorem \ref{th:disl:regularity}, there exists $R_1 > 0$ such that